What is the Talking Stage? Secrets Every Dater Must Know

 • No exclusivity unless discussed.

-The talking stage is essentially pre-dating, where both people are figuring out if there is potential for something more serious.
+Essentially, what is the talking stage if not a trial period where both people figure out if there is potential for something more serious?

 What Happens in the Talking Stage?